top of page

-Because the body cannot move and the experience is unfamiliar, it is often interpreted as an attack or a demonic encounter.
-In reality, this state is known as sleep paralysis, a natural neurological threshold state that occurs at the boundary between sleep and waking awareness.
+Because the body is temporarily immobilized, the experience is frequently interpreted as a demonic encounter or attack.
+In reality, this state is known as sleep paralysis — a natural neurological threshold where the body remains asleep while awareness returns.

-For people exploring meditation, altered states, or out-of-body experiences, this same state can also act as a gateway into non-physical perception.
+For those exploring meditation, altered states, or out-of-body experiences, this same state can act as a gateway into non-physical perception.
+The difference is not the experience itself, but how it is understood and navigated.

-This article explains why people associate sleep paralysis with demons, what is actually happening during this threshold state, and why these experiences are often misunderstood.
-It also explores how perception can change when the body is immobilized while awareness remains active, why certain figures or presences may appear, and how to remain calm and grounded if they do.
+This article explains why people see “sleep paralysis demons,” what is actually happening during this state, and why these encounters feel so real.
+It also explores how perception changes when the body is immobilized, why certain figures appear, and how to remain calm and grounded if it happens.

 What Causes Paralysis In Sleep